A March to Art: Identity

 On 22 March 2017 ANVAM opened its inaugural exhibition celebrating veteran’s art titled A March to Art: Identity.

-The show featured more than 15 artists spanning a variety of creative media and art practices: digital photography, sculpture, quilting, painting, music recording, photojournalism, short film, and poetry.
-The exhibition included unique work created especially for the occasion, together with award-winning pieces exhibited at state, national and international levels.
+The show featured more than 18 artists spanning a variety of creative media and art practices: digital photography, sculpture, quilting, painting, music recording, photojournalism, short film, and poetry.
+The exhibition included unique work created especially for the exhibition, together with award-winning pieces exhibited at state, national and international levels.